 P.188X @ P.S.
 34

 This is an exciting time in your child’s school year.
 They are meeting new staff, making new friends and adjusting to new schedules.
-It is our hope your child will make a positive adjustment to our school and/or the 2019-2020 school year!
+It is our hope your child will make a positive adjustment to our school and during the 2021-2022 school year!
 The staff and administration are committed to making every day at P188X a “Great Learning Day!”
 We are here to assist your child in becoming a life-long learner.
 We will challenge them to grow academically, socially, and emotionally.
 The staff and administration acknowledge the importance of creating a structured, supportive, and nurturing learning environment.
 We would like to collaborate with you in establishing a healthy relationship to support your child’s unique learning needs.
-Our program is aligned to the Common Core Learning Standards (CCLS) in accordance with the Chancellor’s Expectations of Equity and Excellence.
-Our theme for the 2018-2019 school year is “P188X: Empowerment, Equity, and Excellence!”
+Our program is aligned to the Next Generation Learning Standard in accordance with the Chancellor’s Expectations.

 The school is not responsible in the event your child brings the aforementioned or any prohibited items to school.
 Such items are subject to confiscation which will require you to come into school to retrieve them.